cube-js/cube/docs/Cube.js-Frontend/@cubejs-client-core.md

 - `options` - options object.
 - `options.apiUrl` - URL of your Cube.js Backend.
 By default, in the development environment it is `http://localhost:4000/cubejs-api/v1`.
-- `options.headers` - optional object of additional headers to apply to requests

 **Returns:** [CubejsApi](#cubejs-api)